Delight-In/Delight-In/README.md

 I'm looking to collaborate on exciting AI projects, data analysis, and any innovative ideas that combine technology and creativity!

 ## 📫 How to Reach Me
-Feel free to reach out via [your email or LinkedIn profile link here].
+Feel free to reach out via email:.

 ## 😄 Pronouns
 Nothing